Samtse District

 Samtse District (Dzongkha: བསམ་རྩེ་རྫོང་ཁག།; Wylie: Bsam-rtse rdzong-khag; older spelling "Samchi") is one of the 20 dzongkhags (districts) comprising Bhutan.
 It comprises two subdistricts (dungkhags): Tashicholing and Dophuchen.
 They are further subdivided into 15 gewogs (village blocks).
 The Samtse district covers a total area of 1304 km^{2}.
 With a population of 62,590 individuals and a population density of 48 people per sq.km, Samtse is the third most populous and second most densely populated district in Bhutan.

 History and culture

 Historically, Samtse was sparsely populated as the mountain-dwelling Bhutanese considered the low-lying district to be prone to tropical disease.
 During the early 20th century, the district experienced a large influx of Nepali people who were invited to the area to assist in forest-clearing.
 Overall, the district population has been increasing, and there have been housing shortages in Samtse as reported by Kuensel.

 Samtse is also home to the Lhop (Doya) people, a little-studied ethnic group of approximately 2,500 persons.
-The Bhutanese believe them to be the aboriginals who predated the Tibetan migration from the north.
+Some Bhutanese believe them to be the aboriginals of south west Bhutan.
 The Lhop are noted for their animistic religious beliefs, their practice of marrying cross-cousins, and their unique burial customs.

-Samtse is also well known historically for being the home of the Gurung Kazi Family who governed the region in the early 1900s till the 1960s.